4rudy/Hangman/readme.md

-A simple hangman game made with HTML, CSS, and Javascript Players have 6 tries to guess the word before losing.
+A simple hangman game made with HTML, CSS, and Javascript.
+Players have 6 tries to guess the word before losing.

 Plans: